benjameep/kyelang-docs/content/_index.md

 # Kye Docs

-Welcome to Kye's Documentation!

 {{< hint danger >}}
 **!!
 Under Active Development !!**
-Kye is in its early stages and is not yet available for public use
+Kye is in its early stages and is not yet available for public use.

+If you would like to be notified when a public release is made, email [subscribe@kyelang.org](mailto:subscribe@kyelang.org)

+Thank you! :smiling_face_with_smiling_eyes:
 {{< /hint >}}

 ## What is Kye?